TeamDevDev/project-development-week-seven-through-sixteen-starter/writing/review.md

 ##### Merged Pull Requests

-TODO: Please provide a list of every pull request that was approved for merge to the main trunk of a project
+TODO: Please provide a list of every pull request that was merged to the main trunk of a project

 #### Project Commits